RadioOperator/CMSIS-DAP_for_STLINK-V3MINI/README.md

 ## Some issues:
 1. not well-tested, need your report.
-2. SWO function, seems not work perfectly.
-3. ......
+2. ......

 ## Further improvements:
-1. WinUSB+VCP, the VCP(CDC) files is ready, need your help to make out a "Composite USB device".
-2. DAPLink version, need your help.
+1. DAPLink version, need your help.
-3. General USB-DFU bootloader, support drag&drop easy update any user App, need your help.
+2. General USB-DFU bootloader, support drag&drop easy update any user App, need your help.
-4. Try using other USB library to see what happened.
+3. Try using other USB library to see what happened.
-5. Develop SPI/I2C/CAN bus, Logic analyzer/emulator functions, we have many flash room.
+4. Develop SPI/I2C/CAN bus, Logic analyzer/emulator functions, we have a large flash room.
-6. ......
+5. ......

 ## Important Warning:
 ---------------------
 The original STLINK-V3 device Firmware has been protected by ST company.
 Any normal methods, to try to read-back/program the original Flash ROM, will trigger a mass ERASE of the internal flash.
 This could cause your STLINK-V3 function total lost permanently, and cannot recover the factory firmware by yourself.
 When you decided to program the STLINK-V3MINI flash, it means the device will be no longer STLINK-V3MINI any more.